Which are the best gay beach vacations in the world?

 Sitges, Spain

-BearWeek is definitely one of the biggest events of the Sitges gay calendar, and local hotels book far in advance, but there’s plenty of sun and surf to explore during the full season (spring through early fall).
+BearWeek is definitely one of the biggest events on the Sitges gay calendar, but throughout the summer there's always plenty of action.

 Platja de la Bassa Rodona is the gay bit of the main beach in town - this is easy to access, situated directly across from Hotel Calipolis.